PostHog/posthog.com/contents/blog/multi-product-pricing.md

 ---
-date: 2023-03-25
+date: 2023-04-04
-title: Our journey with multi product pricing
+title: What we've learned so far about multi product pricing, and our future plans
 rootPage: /blog
 sidebar: Blog
 showTitle: true